marko-knoebl/slides/sections/react/20-state/25-input-state-en.md

 ## Input state

-In a React application, everything that can change in the UI should be part of the _state_

-If we include a simple input element:
+"uncontrolled" input in React:

 ```jsx
 <input />
 ```

-there would be an aspect of the UI state which would not be captured in the React state.
+React does not know the input's content and cannot change it

 ## Input state

-This is how we can capture the value of an input and track it in the state:
+connecting an input to the state:

 ```js
 const [inputText, setInputText] = useState('');